arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ```

 The properties — such as `ip`, `dns`, `gateway`, and `subnet` — are used as arguments in the `Ethernet.begin()` method to determine the settings for Portenta Machine Control.
 These can be configured according to your preferences or network requirements.
 For instance, `ip(192, 168, 1, 2)` indicates the IP address given to the Modbus TCP Server Portenta Machine Control.

-***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are improperly configured.
-It can be extended using __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method, where `connection_timeout` defines a timeout for establishing a Data Layer connection.***

 The subsequent image presents the `Status variables (volatile)` window.
 In this window, the `cnt` variable will be defined, where its access address and datatype will be specified for Modbus TCP communication.